sxzz/tsdown/docs/options/dts.md

 `tsdown` makes it easy to generate and bundle declaration files for your library, ensuring a seamless developer experience for your users.

+> [!NOTE]
+> You must install `typescript` in your project for declaration file generation to work properly.

 ## How dts Works in tsdown

 `tsdown` uses [rolldown-plugin-dts](https://github.com/sxzz/rolldown-plugin-dts) internally to generate and bundle `.d.ts` files.
 This plugin is specifically designed to handle declaration file generation efficiently and integrates seamlessly with `tsdown`.